Chargonium/Simple-python-backdoor/README.md

 it supports multiple connections; And is better than pysilon because it doesnt expose your discord token.
 So the outside people.

 ## Todo:
-- [ ] Make it so the server remembers sessions based on hwid
+- [x] Make it so the server remembers sessions based on hwid
+- [ ] Add user identification by getting the discord token
+- [ ] validate tokens periodically

 Credits:
 - Chargonium